RT @KarenMSoto: “A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to ha…

 While the most commonly discussed, criticized, and arguably unethically advertised surgery for hyperhidrosis may be endoscopic thoracic sympathectomy, there are other much less risky surgical options for people who suffer from excessive sweating of the underarms.
 These procedures are called "local" because the surgery is performed at the point of the sweating.

-Underarm surgery techniques include: excision, curettage, liposuction, and laser.
+Underarm surgery techniques include: excision, curettage, and liposuction.
 During excision, sweat glands may be cut out.
 Similarly, during curettage they may be scraped out.
 During liposuction they may be removed by suction.
-Using lasers, tissue containing sweat glands is liquefied.
 Combinations of curettage and central excision, or of curettage and liposuction may be used, as well as combinations of liposuction and laser treatments.
 Dermatologists often have good results with these techniques.
 Each of these procedures can be done under local anesthesia (meaning that the patient is not completely "out") and in an office setting (as opposed to in a hospital setting).

 All of the techniques mentioned above have the same goal: to remove or injure the sweat glands so that they can no longer produce perspiration.
 Sweat glands are located just beneath the skin (where the skin and the underlying fat meet) and are thus accessible for these types of interventions.
 In the underarms, the sweat glands are also fairly localized, making surgery a viable option.
 For a number of reasons (including the dispersal of sweat glands and scarring) local surgeries are not done for palmar hyperhidrosis (excessive hand sweating), plantar hyperhidrosis (excessive sweating of the feet), or facial sweating.
 Other treatments such as iontophoresis and Botox are better choices for these non-armpit body areas.